ajsuth/Ajsuth.Foundation.Minions.Engine/README.md

 This solution has been adapted from a P.o.C. from XC 9.0.2. and is still a work in progress.

 ## Features

-Minions Dashboard
+### Minions Dashboard
+Provides an overview of minions.
+Last run time details will render for custom minions.
+See [Updating Minions to obtain run time data](updating-minions-to-obtain-run-time-data).

-Running Minions Entity View
+### Running Minions Entity View
+Renders minions currently runnning.

-Extended Minion Properties
+### Extended Minion Run Time Properties
+The ``MinionRunModel`` captures additional data for the last minion execution for display in the Running Minions and Minons Dashboard entity views.
+**Note:** The ``MinionRunModel`` is intended to replace the ``MinionRunResultsModel``. _Early P.o.C. days._
+**Note:** Currently only the last execution data is captured to avoid a memory leak.

 ## Installation Instructions